distdl/distdl/docs/code_reference/nn/linear.rst

 Forward
 -------

-Under the above assumptions, the forward algorithm is quite simple:
+Under the above assumptions, the forward algorithm is:

 1. Use a :ref:`code_reference/nn/broadcast:Broadcast Layer` to broadcast subtensors of :math:`x` from :math:`P_x` over the columns of :math:`P_W`.